s777610/stock-etf-investment-full-stack/README.md

 # Personal Investment App
 ## Link: https://weichenghung.com

 This Web-App shows some of my investment.
-I used Flask as framework to build the web.
-First of all, it uses "IEX" API and datareader to extract financial data.
-Next, it analyzes data by using pandas, and store data into DataFrame.
-Then, it uses plotly to plot interative chart on the web and shows some information.
-In addition, it allow users to search the chart of any security.
-I used beautifulsoup4 to scrape the company name for the users.
-All securities data are store in SQLite database.
+I used Flask as framework to build the web and deployed it on AWS.
+It retrieves data from "IEX" API and scrapes data from some financial site by Beautifulsoup4.
+It analyzes data and makes interactive charts on the site by using Pandas and Plotly.
+It allows users to search any security in the US market.
+All data are stored in SQLite.
+I use this App very often to check my portfolio.
+(Python, SQL, JS, SCSS, HTML5, AWS).